Chart Color Schemes

 An assessment of population growth drivers in Bringelly reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a 2021 base year are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the Bringelly (SA2) is projected to increase by 9,842 persons, reflecting a total increase of 327.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Demographic trends predict exceptional growth over this period, placing Bringelly in the top 10 percent of national areas.
+The suburb is expected to increase by 5,649 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 172.0% in total over the 17 years.

 Frequently Asked Questions - Population